hantsy/vertx-sandbox/docs/graphql.md

 }
 ```

-The `start` method is similar to the former version, but here it enabled *graphql-ws* WebSocket sub protocol to activate GraphQL *Subscription* support.
+The `start` method is similar to the one  in the previous posts, but here it enabled *graphql-ws* WebSocket sub protocol to activate GraphQL *Subscription* support.

-In the *setupRoutes* method, it adds route */graphql* to use `GraphQLHanlder` to handle the request and enable WebSocket support via */graphql* endpoint, also adds route */graphiql* to activate GraphiQL interactive Web UI.
+In the *setupRoutes* method, it adds the route */graphql* to use `GraphQLHanlder` to handle the HTTP request and enable WebSocket support via */graphql* endpoint, also adds route */graphiql* to activate GraphiQL interactive Web UI.

-The following is used to create a `GraphQLHandler`  instance.
+As you see, the following is used to create a `GraphQLHandler`  instance.

 ```java
 GraphQLHandler.create(graphQL, options)